This page is continually being updated, because my “repertoire” of art supplies is constantly shifting and changing. The latest update was on 3-25-18.

 I RARELY work purely digitally, but I do often use a tablet to touch things up.
 This is a very basic WACOM Bamboo One that I got off of Amazon.
 It came with instructions solely in Chinese, which was fascinating, and might have presented an issue except that this is a very simple tablet and is essentially plug-and-play.

-I film my videos on a tiny, crummy-but-reliable Nikon Coolpix L32, and my MacBook webcam.
-I then edit them with iMovie.
+I film my videos on a my smartphone, an LG G6.
+I then edit the footage in iMovie.

 I use these with a 2014 MacBook Pro and Photoshop Elements 14 (back when you could just straight-up BUY a copy of PSE and not a subscription service).